Insights: Articles & Resources by Oliver Inc.

 Decorative Effects & Packaging Materials

-While important, considerations for cannabis packaging and labeling aren’t restricted to regulatory concerns.
+While important, considerations for cannabis packaging design and labeling aren’t restricted to regulatory concerns.
 You also want to reflect on decorative effects and packaging materials options.

 Here are a few design elements worth considering.